piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 You can either manually populate migrations, or allow Piccolo to do it for you automatically.

-We recommend using automatic migrations where possible, as it saves you time.
+We recommend using :ref:`auto migrations <AutoMigrations>` where possible, as it saves you time.

 -------------------------------------------------------------------------------